2 CHRONICLES

 CHAPTER 15

-- The Lord is with you if you are with Him.
+1. Azariah told Asa “the Lord is with you if you are with Him.
 If you seek Him you will find Him.
-If you forsake Him He will forsake you.
+If you forsake Him He will forsake you".

-- She had built an image of a false God.
+2. Asa’s mother had built an obscene image of a false god.

 CHAPTER 16

-- Asa had relied on men instead of God.
+2. God sent war upon Asa because he had relied on men instead of God against Israel.

 CHAPTER 17

-- a.
-The Levites and priests. b.
-To teach the people the Book of the Law.
+1. a.
+King Jehoshaphat of Judah sent the Levites and priests among the people. b.
+The priests and Levites were sent to teach the people the Book of the Law.

 CHAPTER 18

-- To speak the same as the four hundred prophets had spoken.
+4. Micaiah was told to speak the same as the four hundred prophets of Ahab had spoken.

-- Not to go to battle.
-Ahab would fall there if he went.
+5. Micaiah advised Ahab to not go to battle.
+Ahab would fall in the battle if he went.

 CHAPTER 19

-- God was angry with him for helping those who do not love the Lord.
+1. Jehu, the son of a seer, told Jehoshaphat the wrath of God was upon him for helping Ahab and those who do not love the Lord.

 CHAPTER 20

-- Not to be afraid.
-The battle was God's - not theirs.
+3. Jahaziel told the king and the people at the assembly to not to be afraid.
+The battle was God\\'s - not theirs.

-- They turned on each other and killed one another.
+4. God caused the nations who came against Judah to turn on each other and kill one another.
 Not one was left alive.

 CHAPTER 21

-- a.
-Jehoram. b.
-He killed his brothers.
+1. a.
+Jehoram became kiong of Judah. b.
+He killed all his brothers.

 CHAPTER 22